annapettigrew/basketball-database/README.md

 ## DATA EXTRACTION PROCESS
  <p align="left"><br />
 1. Downloaded Database 1 and extracted data from zip file <br />
-2. Reviewed Tables and columnsincluded in dataset via Pandas and Jupyter Notebook to determine which were most needed       for NBA Player statistics by Year. <br />
+2. Reviewed Tables and columns included in dataset via Pandas and Jupyter Notebook to determine which were most needed       for NBA Player statistics by Year. <br />
 3. Downloaded Database 2 and reviewed the csv file to determin which columns were needed for combined dataset. <br />
 </p>